n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 - Run the file from your preferred CLI / terminal

 ## Important Notes
+Please install the utilities below.
+This script uses these utilities to detect network traffic, monitor the status of Garry's Mod (GMod) and automatically reapply patches if needed.

 ## Windows Requirements
 - Python 3 (3.6+).